-These recycled gold/iron rings can be purchased in support of children in goldmines who will receive a vocational training in the region of Kahama, Tanzania in January 2020.
+These recycled gold/iron rings can be purchased in support of children in goldmines who will receive a vocational training in the region of Kahama/Shinyanga, Tanzania.

-The rings intertwine ordinary iron with precious (recycled) gold creating a clash of value.
+The rings intertwine ordinary iron with precious (recycled) gold creating a contrast of values.
 Handmade by Antoinette Vonder Muehll, autumn 2019.

 Please chose the ring size (ring diameter in mm) in the dropdown menu below.
 There are two different prices: